kavitha2019-Testing/herokuapp/README.md

 - Maven

 ### How to run tests using maven
+- mvn clean test (runs tests in dev environment)
-- mvn clean test
+- mvn clean test -Denvironment=qa (runs tests in qa environment)

 ### How to run tests using IDE
-Run com.herokuapp.CucumberRunnerTest
+Run com.herokuapp.CucumberRunnerTest (runs tests in dev environment) Run com.herokuapp.CucumberRunnerTest with system property "-Denvironment=qa" (runs tests in qa environment)

 ### How to check test reports
 - Test reports can be found at: {ProjectHome}\target\reports\html\index.html